Analyzing the Surprising Variability in Word Embedding Stability Across Languages

-Sets of nearest neighbors smaller and larger than ten have been tried previously, with comparable results \cite{Wendlandt18Surprising}.

-Table~\ref{tab:stability_example} shows the ten nearest neighbors for the word \textbf{rock} in three GloVe models trained on different subsets of English Wikipedia.
-Models 1 and 2 have 6 words (60\%) in common, models 1 and 3 have 7 words (70\%) in common, and models 2 and 3 have 7 words (70\%) in common.
-Therefore, this word has a stability of 66.7\%, the average word overlap between the three models.
-(In this simple example, the two sets of embedding spaces $X$ and $Y$ are identical.
-It is also possible to calculate stability when $X\neq Y$.)

-Previous work identified factors that play a role in the stability of word embeddings.
+Previous work has explored stability for English word embeddings.
 For instance, it was found that the presence of certain documents in the training corpus affects stability \cite{antoniak2018evaluating}, and that training and evaluating embeddings on separate domains is less stable than training and evaluating on the same domain \cite{Wendlandt18Surprising}.
 In this work, we expand this analysis to a more diverse set of languages.

-Throughout this work, we group stability into buckets to visualize our results (e.g., Figure \ref{fig:wikipedia_with_replacement}).
-We use buckets of 5\% (e.g., 0-5\% stability, 5.1-10\% stability).
-Doing this allows us to see patterns in stability for a corpus that are not visible from a single overall average.